orientechnologies/orientdb-docs/indexing/Full-Text-Index.md

 Searching for a term on each class implies a lot of different queries to be aggregated.

-The *SEARCH_CLASS* function automatically performs the given query to each full-text index configured inside the database.
+The *SEARCH_CLASS* function automatically performs the given query on each full-text index configured inside the database.

 <pre><code class="lang-sql userinput">SELECT  EXPAND(SEARCH_CROSS('beautiful'))</code></pre>